visualopsholdings/nodes-irc/README.md

 ## Testing

-The end to end tests use cucumber (Ruby) to get that going.
+The end to end tests use cucumber (Ruby), to get that going:

 ```
 $ bundle install
 $ bundle exec cucumber
 ```

+This will run up a dummy "nodes" with some dummy data and tun end to end tests against the IRC client.

+You can find the actual tests in "features".

 ## Current development focus

-### Cucumber testing framework
+### Implemeht in C++

 ## License